AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 ### Add an Order Confirmation mbox

 The order confirmation mbox is a special type of mbox used to define order submissions in Target.
-The inclusion of three specific mbox parameters---orderId, orderTotal, and productPurchasedId---is what turns an mbox into an order mbox.
+The inclusion of three specific mbox parameters&mdash;orderId, orderTotal, and productPurchasedId&mdash;is what turns an mbox into an order mbox.
 In addition to reporting revenue, the order mbox also does the following:

 1. De-duplicates accidental order resubmissions
 1. Filter extreme orders (any order whose total was more than three standard deviations from the mean)
 1. Uses a different algorithm behind the scenes to calculate statistical confidence
 1. Creates a special, downloadable Audit report of individual order details

-We recommend that all Target customers with order funnels implement the order confirmation mbox, even on non-retail sites.
-For example, lead generation sites with lead funnels that end with a lead id being generated should implement an order mbox (just use "1" for the orderTotal).
-Customers using the Analytics for Target (A4T) integration for most of their reporting should also implement the order mbox, since A4T is not compatible with all activity types (e.g. Automated Personalization, Auto Allocate, and Auto Target).
-Additionally, this mbox is used to power Recommendations algorithms based on purchase behavior.
+The best practice is to use and order confirmation mbox in all order funnels, even on non-retail sites.
+For example, lead generation sites usually have lead funnels with a unique "lead id" generated at the end.
+These sites should implement an order mbox, using a static value (e.g. "1") for the orderTotal.

+Customers using the Analytics for Target (A4T) integration for most of their reporting should also implement the order mbox, since A4T is not compatible with all activity types such as Auto Allocate, Automated Personalization and Auto Target.
+Additionally, the order mbox is a critical element in Recommendations implementations, powering algorithms based on purchase behavior.

-The order confirmation mbox should fire from a rule that is only triggered on your order confirmation event.
+The order confirmation mbox should fire from a rule that is only triggered on your order confirmation page or event.
 Often, it can be combined in a rule that also sets the Adobe Analytics purchase event.
 It must be configured by using the Custom Code action of the Core extension, using the appropriate data elements to set the orderId, orderTotal, and productPurchasedId parameters.

-Let's add the data elements and rule we need to fire an order confirmation mbox on the We.Retail site!
+Let's add the data elements and rule we need to fire an order confirmation mbox on the We.Retail site.
 Since you have already created several data elements, these instructions will be abbreviated.

-#### Create Data Element for Order Id
+**To create the data element for Order Id**

 1. Click **[!UICONTROL Data Elements]** in the top navigation
 1. Click **[!UICONTROL Add Data Element]**